 Manually Entered Pacesetter Handicaps

-Do Not enter pacesetters manually.
-If a pacesetter is not on the list they can be entered manually ONLY if a pacesetting handicap has been approved by NASTAR.
+If a pacesetter is not on the list of certified pacesetters in the database, they can be entered manually ONLY if a pacesetting handicap has been approved by NASTAR.

 Entering pacesetters manually will result in your race getting flagged for review by the NASTAR web site.
-Because the pacesetter or the pacesetter's handicap are not approved, the race results may be corrected.
-Revising race results can be problematic because participants medal and a handicap received at the race may not be reflected online.
+If the pacesetter's handicap has not been approved, the race results may be corrected.
+When a race is corrected, medals and handicaps received at the race will be different than the official results posted online.
+Revising race results can be problematic so avoid entering pacesetters manually unless the pacesetter's handicap has been approved.

 The integrity of the NASTAR program must be maintained by Certified NASTAR Pacesetters setting the Par Time.
 Pacesetters racing to the best of their ability is the only way to maintain NASTAR's National Standard.